lballaty/gettingThroughTheDay/MVP Plan.md

 ### 4. Technical Requirements

 1. **Frontend:**
-   - Framework: React or Flutter for simplicity and responsiveness.
+   - Framework: Streamlit for rapid prototyping and simplicity.
-   - Basic forms and list components for POC.
+   - Use forms for task creation, categorization, and feedback submission.
+   - Display task lists and calendar views using libraries like `streamlit-aggrid`.

 2. **Backend:**
    - Supabase for database and authentication.
    - Basic schema for users, tasks, categories, and feedback.

 3. **Deployment:**
-   - Frontend: Hosted on Vercel or Netlify.
+   - Frontend: Hosted on Streamlit Cloud.
    - Backend: Supabase free tier.

+4. **Code Repository:**
+   - Use GitHub for version control and collaboration.
+   - Ensure clear folder structures and commit messages for better management.

-4. **Security:**
+5. **Security:**
    - User authentication via Supabase.
    - Basic role-based access controls.